mikaelvesavuori/minion/README.md

 ## The easiest and most lightweight way for developers to use OpenAI APIs in a CLI.

-Minion is a simple CLI wrapper that calls OpenAI APIs with prefabbed prompts and your Git diff data.
-It expedites proactive - rather than reactive - code reviews, commit messaging, test generation, and diagramming.
+Minion is a simple CLI wrapper that calls OpenAI APIs (of your choice) with prefabbed prompts and, for some use cases, your Git diff data.
+It expedites proactive - rather than reactive - code reviews, commit messaging, test generation, and diagramming and many more things.

-### Key modalities

-#### Assist
+Its key modalities are to:

-Generate unit tests from code, integration tests from schemas, or any applicable tests from your changes.
+- **Assist**: Generate unit tests from code, integration tests from schemas, or any applicable tests from your changes.

-#### Feedback

-Code reviews from your files or changes.
+- **Feedback**: Code reviews from your files or changes.

-#### Coaching

-Supportive and coaching prompts helps you build better solutions.
+- **Coach**: Supportive and coaching prompts helps you build better solutions.

 ## What to know